 Coastal Carolina University has used operational and renovation reserve funds, gifts through the Coastal Educational Foundation, and grant funds to make some needed additions and improvements.
 In 2010 a \$54 million infrastructure bond was approved.
 These bond funds are currently being used on several needed capital projects intended to expand space on campus.
-Currently Coastal ranks lowest among its peers in assignable academic and support space per FTE student, as Figure 7.3.5 illustrates.
+Currently Coastal ranks lowest among its peers in assignable academic and support space, at 58.49 square feet per FTE student, as Figure 7.3.5 illustrates.